YuChinKoo/project-arceus/README.md

 We created a dedicated server (socket/socket.js) strictly for the video chat functionality that utilizes socket.io.
 Simple-peer and socket.io-client was used in the front-end in order to connect the front-end to the socket server and establish communication channels between users.

-We used cloud mongodb as our database, used mongoose in order to make the connection to the database, and graphql as our query language.
+We used cloud mongodb as our database, used mongoose in order to make the connection to the database, and graphql as our query language to allow for the front-end to modify the back-end.

 ## Deployment